MrMicrowaveOven/NeedleX/README.md

 To clone the local database, running an update on http://localhost:3000/locations/1/edit will pull the current database from the spreadsheet.

 And that's it!
 Let me know if you have any questions.

+## Changing the list of services

+As of now, it requires an Engineer to change the list of services a location can have.
+Here's the process to doing so.

+Edit the SERVICES constant on index.html to match columns starting at AA on the spreadsheet.
+Edit the number on the locations_controller#create so that the correct number of columns are gathered.